 While you obviously won’t be swimming while wearing your golf watch, it’s a good idea to choose a model that offers some water resistance.
 It enables you to play in inclement weather without worrying about your watch getting damaged.

-Many golf watches also enable you to get free updates on the courses loaded on your watch to make sure that you always have the most up-to-date course information when you play.
+Many golf watches also enable loading free updates on the courses to make sure that you always have the most up-to-date course information when you play.

 A golf watch can provide the distances for the front, middle, and/or back of the green for the course that you’re playing to help you select the proper club for each shot.
 Look for a model that offers the most complete information possible to help you improve your game.

-To verify the accuracy of the distances the watch provides, look for a model with an accelerometer to measure the speed of your swing.
-It helps the watch calculate distance even if there are issues with the GPS.
+To verify the accuracy of the distances a golf watch provides, look for a model with an accelerometer to measure the speed of your swing.
+This helps calculate distance even if there are issues with the GPS.

 In addition to distance information, some golf watches offer a view of the green on the screen.
 This allows you to get a better sense of the layout, so you know what type of shot to take on each hole.